Posts

 Image

 Today our guest speaker at church quoted one of my favorite verses.
 "Whoever believes in me, as Scripture has said, rivers of living water will flow from within them" Jn 7:38 Now we previously talked about living water especially SALTY water but today we are going to focus on the streams of living water.
 A river habitat is called a riparian habitat and it is incredibly diverse.
-Water melts in the mountains and moves down the moutain side.
-Every river has distinguishing features, as well as similarities.All flow downhill with regards to the law of gravity (they do so at either a high or low speed depending on slope, wind and water current).
-Every river has its source which include streams, springs, and others and mouth (drains like; sea, ocean, lake, another larger river, or a desert).
+Water melts in the mountains and moves down the mountain side.
+Every river has distinguishing features, as well as similarities with other rivers.
+All flow downhill with regards to the law of gravity (they do so at either a high or low speed depending on slope, volume, wind, parent rock material and water current).
+Every river has its source which include streams, springs, and others and a mouth where it drains like; a sea, ocean, lake, another larger river, or a desert.
 The elevation of a river’s source and its mouth are factors that determine its size and speed.
-The Amazon River is one example, as it is the largest river worldwide (recorded to disch
+The Amazon River ...

 Rocky Soil